Legoless/Alpha/README.md

 - Status widgets
 - Recording touches
 - Touches displayed on screen via Touchpose

+**This is an unofficial fork from the amazing Flipboard guys.
+It is a big rewrite of FLEX architecture, making it completely extensible.**

 *It is currently a work in progress and might be too unstable.*